 Fowler’s identity is feminine, without being sweet.
 It emphasises both parts of the company equally.
 It is light but demure.

-Hackney Arts invited me to run a marbling workshop at All Points East festival in Victoria Park, London this year.
+Hackney Arts invited me to run a marbling workshop at All Points East festival in Victoria Park, London.

 All photographs by Katie Heath.